munificent/craftinginterpreters/book/optimization.md

 ^code false-true-vals (2 before, 1 after)

-The bits look like this.
+The bits look like this:

 <img src="image/optimization/bools.png" alt="The bit representation of the true and false values." />